RockstarLang/rockstar/README.md

 # Rockstar

-Rockstar is a dynamically typed Turing-complete programming language.

-Rockstar is designed for creating computer programs that are also song lyrics, and is heavily influenced by the lyrical conventions of 1980s hard rock and power ballads.
+Rockstar is a dynamically typed computer programming language, designed for creating programs that are also song lyrics.
+Rockstar is heavily influenced by the lyrical conventions of 1980s hard rock and power ballads.

 ### But why?